xcore/sc_i2s/doc/master.rst

 This module is an I2S master transmitter and receiver in a single thread.
 It sends and receives samples over a pair of chanends and transmits audio over I2S.
 It can send and receive multiple I2S links on separate ports.

 As a master it drives the bit clock (BCK) and word clock (WCK) on output ports.
-It is clocked by an external master clock (MCK).
+It is clocked by an external master clock (MCK) on an input port.

 API
 ===